patricklam/versioning-study-vm/shared/calculator/closetcontracts/README.md

 The two parameters are (1) `<project-specs>` the location of the json file containing the specs of the projects and project versions to be analysed and (2) `<output>` -- the name of the csv file to which results are written.

+### Prerequisites

+This project has a dependency on the `commons` module that must be build first, and installed into the local repository.
+To do this, simply run `mvn install` in the root folder of `commons`.